jisung/adapterdelegatebuilder/README.md

 # AdapterDelegateBuilder

+## Deprecated
+This project has moved to [https://github.com/toss/android-delegationadapter](https://github.com/toss/android-delegationadapter)

-# AdapterDelegates
+## AdapterDelegates
 This is an add-on helper class for the [AdapterDelegates](https://github.com/sockeqwe/AdapterDelegates).

-# Deprecated
-This project has moved to [https://github.com/toss/adapterdelegatebuilder](https://github.com/toss/adapterdelegatebuilder)

-# How to use
+## How to use
 ```java

 SimpleListDelegationAdapter<Animal> adapter = new SimpleListDelegationAdapter<>();